caronc/apprise/packaging/man/apprise.md

 List all of the details around the current persistent storage setup:

     $ apprise storage list

+Look up the storage namespace for a specific notification URL (shows the UID even when no data has been written yet):

+    $ apprise storage list "mailtos://user:pass@example.com"

 Prune all persistent storage that has not been referenced for at least 10 days or more